-Bulk Product Editor allows you to update SKU, price (including the “compare to” price), weight, quantity (including the quantity for the low stock notifications), and whether the variation requires shipping or not.
+Bulk Product Editor allows you to update SKU, image, price (including the “compare to” price), weight, quantity (including the quantity for the low stock notifications), out of stock behavior, and whether the variation requires shipping or not.

 - Third, you can use the built-in import tool.
 You can't create new variations using import, but you can update existing variations if they have unique SKUs (in this case, they are treated as individual products).
 To do that, you need to include these variations with their SKUs in a CSV file.
 Then you can update their name, price, weight, etc., the same way as you update other products via import.

-You cannot update the quantity for the low stock notifications with import.
+You cannot update the quantity for the low stock notifications and behavior when out of stock with import.

 - You can also use the Bulk Product Editor app from the Ecwid App Market.
 Along with other features, this app has a wide variety of settings that can help you update product variations in your store.
 Here is a video that will guide you through the process →

 Here is a shortlist of answers to frequent questions along with some tips to use variations effectively in your store.

 If I add a variation to a product, does that count as an additional product?

 No. You can add as many product variations as you need, they don't count towards product limits.
 Ecwid counts products based on the number of products shown on the Products page in your Ecwid Control Panel.